Teen Top: Career

+Pre-debut

 Teen Top members Ricky and Niel were both child actors.
 Niel debuted through the musical Please, where he played the younger version of Joo Won's role.
 Ricky debuted in Seo Taiji's music video for "Human Dream" and later portrayed the young version of Song Seung-heon's character in Love Song.
-Four of Teen Top's Members (Changjo, Niel, C.A.P, and L.Joe) had an open Lotte World audition whereas the other members (Chunji and Ricky) had a closed audition.
+Four of Teen Top's Members (Changjo, Niel, C.A.P and L.Joe) had an open Lotte World audition whereas the other two members (Chunji and Ricky) had a closed audition.
 It took L.Joe two auditions before he could train unlike the other members.

 2010–2012: Debut, Roman, It's, aRtisT and To You

 In July 2010, Teen Top made their debut with the title track, "Clap", off their debut single album Come into the World.
 A remixed version of "Supa Luv" by A-rex became a promotional vehicle for the American film Beastly in Asia.